I love induction cooktops. It was the first thing on my wish list to buy when we remodeled our kitchen.

 Wipe on - wipe off.
 LOVE IT!
 Very easy to clean and you have a new looking, sparkling cooktop every time.

-Also, don’t drop a heavy cast iron skillet on your induction cooktop.
-It’s strong, but it’s not metal!
+Also, don't drop a heavy cast iron skillet on your induction cooktop.
+It's strong, but it's not stone or metal!

 5. Learning how to cook on induction cooktop – food heats up quickly.
 This is why so many cooks love induction cooking!